upmusings/upshift/words/_posts/2020-12-31-afterthoughts.md

 <b>6.
 The price of a good lesson:

-We trust a few people or ourselves too much even where we shouldn't often leading to some decent small sized losses as a result,
+We trust a few people or ourselves too much even where we shouldn't.
+Often this lead to some decent small sized losses as a result.

-Too bad it seems (to me) that these mistakes don't stop until the price you pay is so significant you'll never forget it.... ( like losing a life?)
+Too bad it seems (to me) that these mistakes don't stop until the price you pay is so significant you'll never forget it.... (like losing a life?)

 <b>7.
 Live for (in) today, not one day.
 The process far outweighs the outcome in all parameters.